acrose99/HistoryOfComputingDocs/source/Code-Event.rst

 ----------
    * Date: When the event happened
    * Location: Where the event happened
-   * Body: The blurb of the event
+   * Title: 1 sentence describing the event
    * Image: The src/url of the pic we want to display
-   * Title: Our title for the event
+   * TimelineImage: The image shown during the initial timeline